Intrinsic Interleaving Distance for Merge Trees: Background

+Basically, given a valid matrix $M$, we can consider $M$ to induce weights of a complete graph $K$ on $n$ vertices.
+We then compute a minimal spanning tree $\TT(M)$ of this complete graph based on the weights.
+The resulting tree $\TT(M)$ is the labeled merge tree of $M$.
+It gives rise to an induced relaxed ultra matrix $\MM\TT(M)$ (recall~\cref{def:relaxedUltrametric}).
+This procedure corresponds to the maximal subdominant construction in \cite{ChepoiFichet}.

 Note that the labeling is inherited by including internally labeled vertices if there is any pair $i \neq j$ for which $M_{ii} = M_{ij}$.
-See Section~\ref{fig:DegenerateLeaves} for a labeled tree containing an example of when $M_{ii} = M_{ij} = M_{jj}$ creating a leaf with two labels, as well as an example where $M_{ii} = M_{ij} > M_{jj}$ creating an internal labeled vertex.
+See \cref{fig:DegenerateLeaves} for a labeled tree containing an example where $M_{ii} = M_{ij} = M_{jj}$ creates a leaf with two labels, as well as an example where $M_{ii} = M_{ij} > M_{jj}$ creates an internal labeled vertex.